The TreatmentResponseExperiment Class

 In addition to regex queries, a

-object supports arbitrarily
+TreatmentResponseExperiment object supports arbitrarily

-complex subset queries using the data.table
+complex subset queries using the data.table API.
+To access

-this API, you will need to use the .
+this API, you will need to use the . function, which allows

 you to pass raw R expressions to be evaluated inside the i

-arguments for dataTable[i, j]
+and j arguments for dataTable[i, j].

 For example if we want to subset to rows where the cell line is VCAP and columns where drug1 is Temozolomide and drug2 is either Lapatinib or Bortezomib: